dchege711/Augmented_Reality/Unity_Tutorials/SharedHolograms/README.md

 ```
 * These errors persist even for the HoloLens apps that I deployed earlier.
 * It seems this is a problem independent of the Unity scene that I'm working on.
+* For now, I'll keep working with a non-standalone Unity app (i.e. to run the app, the HoloLens will need to be tethered via WiFi).